gitforkgit/Documentation-Website/README.md

 # Documentation Website
-Documentation Site for the Superalgos Ecosystem
+This is the repository housing the documentation website for the Superalgos Ecosystem.

+You can visit the site here: https://superalgos.github.io/Documentation-Website